Former Presidents Carter, Clinton, Bush and Obama urge Americans to get vaccinated - KESQ

 “That’s the first step to ending the pandemic and moving our country forward,” Obama says.
 “It’s up to you.”

-The ads are part of the Covid Collaborative project at the Ad Council, a nonprofit organization the produces and promotes public service announcements.
+The ads are part of a collaboration between the Covid Collaborative project and the Ad Council, a nonprofit organization the produces and promotes public service announcements.
 The council said the project with the four former presidents and first ladies began in December 2020 and are being released on Thursday because vaccines are becoming more widely available.

 “In this pandemic, we need every American to help so that all Americans can recover,” said former Republican Gov. Dirk Kempthorne of Idaho and former Democratic Gov. Deval Patrick of Massachusetts, the co-Chairs of the COVID Collaborative.
 “These former Presidents and First Ladies have come together to show that each of us, regardless of political party, has a stake in beating this virus.”

-Note: CLARIFICATION: An earlier version of this story misstated the relationship between the groups that created the ad.
-The Covid Collaborative is a partner of the Ad Council.